Has your local pet food store run out of your favorite Blue Buffalo recipe, or is the price of Blue Buffalo getting too high for you to keep up?

 However, you are more likely to find their recipes at dedicated pet stores like PetSmart or Petco than at grocery stores like Walmart.

-While some retail locations may have a limited selection, Taste of the Wild stocks all of their recipes online at large pet food websites like Chewy and Amazon.
+While some retail locations may have a limited selection, Taste of the Wild stocks all of its recipes online at large pet food websites like Chewy and Amazon.

 One of the great traits of Taste of the Wild is that all of their recipes are quite similar in nutritional value and ingredient quality.
 For this reason, we would recommend you select your recipe based on your dog’s preference of meat and fish ingredients.